 Skip to main content

 How to write a romance novel is an extension of the question: How to write a novel?
-We’re going to use ME BEFORE YOU by Jojo Moyes and pretend we are writing it from scratch, just like we did for GONE GIRL by Gillian Flynn.
-The post on GONE GIRL explains how to write a novel in general.
+We’re going to use Me Before You by Jojo Moyes and pretend we are writing it from scratch, just like we did for Gone Girl by Gillian Flynn.
+The post on Gone Girl explains how to write a novel in general.

 So now, let’s get genre specific with romance.

-In my search for a book to use, I chose ME BEFORE YOU because it’s rated 4.5 stars on Amazon from over 33,000 readers and just over 4 stars from over 1.2 million ratings on Goodreads.
+In my search for a book to use, I chose Me Before You because it’s rated 4.5 stars on Amazon from over 33,000 readers and just over 4 stars from over 1.2 million ratings on Goodreads.
 So clearly this is a book readers love.
 I also chose it because I hadn’t read it yet.

-You can read ME BEFORE YOU before or after reading this post, but I must warn you, there is a spoiler.
+You can read Me Before You before or after reading this post, but I must warn you, there is a spoiler.
 I give away the ending.

-Find Your Romance Niche
+Find Your Romance Niche Step 1

 Before you write your romance novel, you should have an idea of the premise and what the romance niche will be.
 For a romance story to work, the main story line is about…you guessed it…a romance.